Textcat/JLStickerTextView/README.md

 ##Installation
 ###CocoaPods
-To integrate StickerTextView into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate StickerTextView into your Xcode project using CocoaPods, specify it in your Podfile and run `pod install`:

 ```Ruby
 use_frameworks!